IntellectualSites/documentation/plotsquared/commands.md

 ### SETHOME

 Set the plot-home you're standing on.
-The plothome is the position where the player will teleported if he use the `/plot home` or `/plot visit` command.
+The plothome is the position where the player will teleport if he uses the `/plot home` or `/plot visit` command.
 With the argument `none` you reset the position.

 **Usage:**
 `/plot [[world;]X;Z] set home [none]`